hartwigmedical/peach/README.md

 split them across separate panel JSON files and run PEACH multiple times.

 Variants in a panel JSON file are not allowed to (partially) overlap.

+## Tests
+To run PEACH's test suite, including mypy, run the script `test_peach`.
+If you have installed PEACH's requirements into a venv, then remember to source the venv before running `test_peach`.